50 Moganshan Road

 50 Moganshan Road (莫干山路50号) or "M50" is a contemporary art district in Shanghai, China, that houses a community of more than a hundred artists whose studios are open to the public.
 It is often compared with New York's SoHo and Beijing's 798 Art Zone.
-The art quarter has become a popular cultural attraction for local and international visitors alike, and was named among the top ten things to do in Shanghai by Time Magazine.
+The art quarter has become a popular cultural attraction for local and international visitors alike, and was named among the top ten things to do in Shanghai by Time.

 Location

 The name refers to its actual address in Shanghai, and is often shortened to M50 or Moganshan Road.
 It is tucked away in an old industrial area along the Suzhou Creek.
 The art quarter is located in industrial and residential Putuo District, but conveniently close to downtown Jing'an District.

 History

 50 Moganshan Road was once the Chunming Slub Mill.
 The art scene was started in 2000 by local artist Xue Song who was initially attracted by the cheap rent of the disused industrial space.
 Other artists including Ding Yi, Qu Fengguo, and Wang Xingwei, soon followed.
 Today the quarter's former factories and warehouses have been converted into art galleries, artists’ studios, design agencies and other visual art and cultural businesses of various sizes.
 The land and buildings are still owned by Shangtex, the state-owned textile group that operated the now defunct factory.